IBM/cpdctl/README_command_reference.md

 `--pipeline-flow` (<a href="#cli-pipeline-json-example-schema-datastage">`PipelineJSON`</a>)
 :   Pipeline flow to be stored.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--pipeline-flow=@path/to/file.json`.

 `--catalog-id` (string)
 :   The ID of the catalog to use. `catalog_id` or `project_id` or `space_id` is required.